LiberTEM/zarr-dio-proto/README.md

 write_direct_io took 7.341378322s
 ```

-It creates both a `/direct` and a `/buffered` array in the zarr dataset, which
+It creates the following arrays in the zarr dataset:

+- `/direct` written "manually" using `O_DIRECT`
+- `/buffered` written using normal buffered I/O
+- `/direct_zarrs` written with the direct I/O support from [zarrs/58](https://github.com/LDeakin/zarrs/pull/58)
+- `/direct_zarrs_encoded` written with the fast-path API from [zarrs/64](https://github.com/LDeakin/zarrs/pull/64)

-can be compared for equality using:
+They be compared for equality using:

 `cargo run --release -- /path/to/fast/storage/some-dataset/ --what=compare`